GoogleCloudPlatform/terraform-splunk-log-export/README.md

 $ terraform destroy
 ```

-### CMEK
-Project support providing of Customer managed encription keys for different services.
-All CMEK configurations are not compartible with
-1. GCS User is responsible for granting of `roles/cloudkms.cryptoKeyEncrypterDecrypter` for Cloud Storage service identity.

-### TODOs

-* Expose logging level knob
-* ~~Support KMS-encrypted HEC token~~
-* ~~Create replay pipeline~~
-* ~~Create secure network for self-contained setup if existing network is not provided~~
-* ~~Add Cloud Monitoring dashboard~~
+### Using customer-managed encryption keys (CMEK)

+For those who require CMEK, this module accepts CMEK keys for the following services:
+- Cloud Storage: see `gcs_kms_key_name` input parameter.
+You are responsible for granting Cloud Storage service agent the role Cloud KMS CryptoKey Encrypter/Decrypter (`roles/cloudkms.cryptoKeyEncrypterDecrypter`) in order to use the provided Cloud KMS key for encrypting and decrypting objects in the temporary storage bucket.
+The Cloud KMS key must be available in the location that the temporary bucket is created in (specified in `var.region`).
+For more details, see [Use customer-managed encryption keys](https://cloud.google.com/storage/docs/encryption/using-customer-managed-keys) in Cloud Storage docs.

 ### Authors